tldr-pages/tldr/pages/common/betty.md

 `betty {{unzip}} {{archive.tar.gz}}`

-- Extract an archive into a directory:
+- Extract an archive into a specific directory:

 `betty unarchive {{archive.tar.gz}} to {{path/to/directory}}`